Yanks' Germán cheered in return, struggles vs Blue Jays - MLB | NBC Sports

-NEW YORK — Domingo German was cheered by Yankees fans in his return from a domestic violence suspension but struggled against the Toronto Blue Jays, allowing three runs in three innings on Sunday.
+NEW YORK – Domingo German was cheered by Yankees fans in his return from a domestic violence suspension but struggled against the Toronto Blue Jays, allowing three runs over three innings in New York’s 3-1 loss Sunday.

 German hadn’t pitched since Sept.
 18, 2019, due to an 81-game ban under Major League Baseball’s domestic violence policy after an alleged incident involving his girlfriend, with whom he has at least one child.

+“It was very exciting to be back on a major league mound and compete,” German said via translator.
+“I wanted to stay calm and take it all in.
+Definitely had some issues in the game today, but overall, exciting.”

 The 28-year-old was applauded by fans in right field after he bolted out of the dugout for warmups about 35 minutes before first pitch – he pointed and acknowledged them as he sprinted by.
-He got more cheers from the crowd of roughly 10,000 after completing a 12-pitch first inning.
+He got more cheers from the virus-restricted, sellout crowd of 10,066 after completing a 12-pitch first inning.

 The right-hander allowed a solo homer to Vladimir Guerrero Jr. and a two-run shot to Randal Grichuk in the second, repeatedly leaving the ball up in the strike zone on an afternoon with a 59-degree temperature at gametime.
 He needed 34 pitches to get out of the inning.